 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC’s registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 3099067.

-Prior to his tenure in advertising, he worked in music and tech as a startup co-founder (Muse Recordings) then leading iTunes + Nike sport music initiatives at Apple (iTunes Partner Marketing) before running digital strategy for Beyoncé. @marctothec
+Prior to his advertising tenure, Marcus began his career in music and tech with a startup he co-founded before working on iTunes + Nike sport music initiatives at Apple and running digital strategy for Beyoncé.

 Marcus holds a doctorate in marketing from Temple University where he studied social contagion within cultures of consumption.
 He received an MBA with an emphasis on strategic brand marketing from the University of Michigan, where he also earned his undergraduate degree in Material Science Engineering.
 He is a proud Detroit native, a devoted husband, and a loving father to Georgia and Ivy. @marctothec